cct99/MachineLearning/README.md

 # Machine Learning Algorithms

 This project is a collection of popular machine learning algorithms implemented in Python.
-The algorithms included are:
+The algorithms included are

 Feedforward Neural Network (FNN)
 K-Means clustering